mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ##### validate the hardware and software.

-It ensures we can program the DPU via private API, SAI or DASH and that we can pass 1 packets end to end from traffic generator through the device under test and back.
+- It ensures we can configure the DPU
+- It ensures we can configure the NPU (if present)
+- Validates 1 flow/connection working end to end from traffic generator through the device under test and back.

 ##### can also provide best case scenario performance numbers